Medically reviewed by Kristin Hall, FNP

 High blood pressure, or hypertension, is one of the most common medical conditions, affecting about one in every four American adults.

-It’s also closely linked to erectile dysfunction.
-Because of this, bringing your blood pressure into the healthy, optimal range isn’t just good for your overall health -- it’s also a good way to reduce the risk of experiencing erection problems and improve your sexual confidence.
+It’s also closely linked to erectile dysfunction (ED).
+Because of this, bringing your blood pressure into the healthy, optimal range isn’t just good for your overall health -- it’s also a good way to reduce the risk of experiencing erection problems and improve your sexual function and confidence.

 Blood pressure and blood flow both play a major role in helping you develop and maintain an erection.
-Below, we’ll explain how blood pressure affects ED, as well as some tactics you can use to lower your blood pressure into the healthy range.
+Below, we’ll explain how blood pressure affects erectile dysfunction, as well as some tactics you can use to lower your blood pressure into a good range for men’s health.

 To most men, getting an erection is something that happens naturally after some form of sexual stimulation and arousal.
 But internally, the process is much more complicated, requiring several different parts of the body to work in unison.